What are the best gas boiler types for me?

 What do you mean?

-Well, as always seems to be the case these days digital technology and the internet are changing the way boilers are purchased.
+Well, as always seems to be the case these days digital technology and the internet is changing the way we do things.

-The traditional way of finding a heating engineer to replace your boiler was to look in Yellow Pages or the local newspaper.
+The traditional way of finding a heating engineer to replace your boiler is to get a recommendation, look in Yellow Pages or the local newspaper.

-Nowadays, most of us ‘Google’ our way through our daily lives and this is quickly changing the way we engage our boiler installers.
+Nowadays, most of us ‘Google’ our way through our daily lives and this is inevitably changing the way we identify our boiler installers.

 How is this happening?